 If it’s affecting you enough, you should put more energy into working to get rid of it.

 Schedule in your daily relaxation time.
-Schedule in time for your mental health.
-Schedule in time for your friends and family.
-Schedule in time to go for walks or exercise.
+Add time in your calendar for your mental health.
+Plan time for your friends and family.
+Set reminders to go for walks or exercise.

 Keep yourself accountable.
 Set reminders on your phone.
 Block out time on your calendar.
 Do what you need to do to actually follow-through with the advice you’ve been consuming on getting rid of your anxiety.